 CareerTech Women in Leadership

-The purpose of the CT Women in Leadership program is to create a professional learning community that will maximize leadership opportunities for women in CareerTech Education.
+The purpose of the CT Women in Leadership program is to create a professional learning community that will maximize leadership opportunities for women in CareerTech education.

-- Empower women in CTE to develop the strategies and skills to be more effective leaders
+- Empower women in CTE to develop the strategies and skills to be more effective leaders.

-- Provide opportunities to share leadership insights and compare experiences with women in CTE and their champions
+- Provide opportunities to share leadership insights and compare experiences with women in CTE and their champions.

-- Address organizational and personal challenges by women leaders
+- Address organizational and personal challenges by women leaders.

-Builds and sustains relationships—Establishes good relationships with co-workers, community members and customers, is a person others look to for advice and assistance, shares knowledge with others.
+Builds and sustains relationships—Establishes good relationships with co-workers, community members and customers; is a person others look to for advice and assistance; shares knowledge with others.

 Communicates information—Willingly shares information with others and makes sure communication is positive and effective, takes the responsibility to inform others and effectively shares knowledge and data, seeks information from others.

-Possesses an attitude of servant leadership—Achieves consistent performance in customer satisfaction—internal and external, listens to the customer and responds to needs, shares customer information with others who need information, maintains an attitude of quality service and actively promotes customer-focused values.
+Possesses an attitude of servant leadership—Achieves consistent performance in customer satisfaction—internal and external, listens to the customer and responds to needs, shares customer information with others who need information, maintains an attitude of high quality service and actively promotes customer-focused values.

-Influences others—Shares passion for school and work with others, helps others understand the goals of the organization, is well informed on current issues related to work and shares knowledge with others, is a role-model for the practice of organizational values.
+Influences others—Shares passion for school and work with others, helps others understand the goals of the organization, is well-informed on current issues related to work and shares knowledge with others, is a role model for the practice of organizational values.

 Demonstrates business sense—Understands and implements organization’s business processes, works within a budget and is resourceful and responsible with resources, understands and implements the organization’s strategic plan.

-LaMecia Stidham, Leadership & Professional Development Manager
+LaMecia Stidham, Leadership & Professional Development Coordinator